Frequently Asked Questions:

 Do we have to pay admission for infants and toddlers?

-No, children under five accompanied by a parent with paid admission are free.
+No, children 10 and under accompanied by an adult with paid admission are free.

 Can I get a refund if the balloons don’t inflate?